-The sample is sent to a lab where it is placed in a special dish (culture) and watched to see if bacteria or any other germs grow.
+The sample is sent to a lab.
+There, it is placed in a special dish (culture).
+It is then watched to see if bacteria or any other germs grow.

 There is usually some discomfort from swabbing the urethra.